MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-roles-new-workspaces.md

 > - You can assign users to roles, either alone or in a group, even if they can't use the role.
 In other words, you can assign users who don't have Power BI Pro or PPU licenses to a role that requires a license.
 See [Licenses](#licenses) for details.
 > - Use the Viewer role to enforce [row-level security (RLS)](../enterprise/service-admin-rls.md) for users who browse content in a workspace.
 You can also enforce RLS without giving access to the workspace, [publish an app](service-create-distribute-apps.md) and distribute it to those users, or use [sharing to distribute content](service-share-dashboards.md).
 > - Members can add users to a workspace with lower permissions, but can't remove users from any workspace roles.
 > - Deleting a user from Microsoft Entra ID doesn't automatically remove their access from Power BI workspaces.
 This is by design to prevent accidental data loss.
-Even after deletion from Microsoft Entra ID, the user's workspace access remanins until explicitly removed.
+Even after deletion from Microsoft Entra ID, the user's workspace access remains until explicitly removed.

 ## Licenses